6+1 top islands in Greece for Easter holidays

 5. Gastronomic Easter in Sifnos

 Moving on to the Cyclades and the gorgeous island of Sifnos, a great Easter vacation option if you are a food enthusiast.
-Definitely try the Easter Sunday mastelo slow-cooked goat (or lamb) that has rested on grape-vine cuttings, apple pies with mizithra cheese, honey and cinnamon, and sweet Easter bread (pouli) with a red egg in the middle.
+Try the Easter Sunday mastelo slow-cooked goat (or lamb) that has rested on grape-vine cuttings, apple pies with mizithra cheese, honey and cinnamon, and sweet Easter bread (pouli) with a red egg in the middle.

 Of course, there is more than food to the Sifnos Holy Week protocol.
 The buildings and paved alleys of Chora, famous for its amazing architecture, are painted white to look even more beautiful and shiny.
 But when it comes to the Good Friday traditions, it’s the village of Kamares, the island’s port, that has the most special one: after its procession, the epitaph is moved on a small boat to continue its course!